JavierRefuerzo/Home_Automation_Voice_Commands/README.md

 # Home_Automation_Voice_Commands

-This repository contains a tasker project XML for the "Home Automation Voice Commands" Android App Avalible Here: https://plus.google.com/+JavierRefuerzo/posts/Y2ANQYXS3bU
+This repository contains various tasker project XML for the "Home Automation Voice Commands" Android App Avalible Here: https://plus.google.com/+JavierRefuerzo/posts/Y2ANQYXS3bU

 The App version will corrispond to a file with the same version number